 I wait all summer till the local peaches are ripe, then buy up a bushel to eat plus freeze for later.
 Who knew Indiana could rival Georgia for the sweetest, juiciest peaches?
 Buying local means the fruit is picked at the peak of ripeness…making for an ultra juicy, succulent product.
 I make at least one peach crisp, pie and cobbler each summer.
 A cobbler is basically pie filling with a tender biscuit topping.
 I was planning to add a cup of fresh raspberries to this dessert…the peach-raspberry combo is one of my favorites when it comes to summer treats.
 But I was multi-tasking and totally spaced the berries in the fridge.
-Feel free to add some to your cobbler…but even without the berries, be prepared for one of the most exquisite tastes of summer.
+Feel free to add some berries to this Classic Peach Cobbler…but even without the berries, be prepared for one of the most exquisite tastes of summer.
 The sweet and tender cobbler topping absorbed some of the peach juices from below and developed an amazing crust on top.
 Like last week with my Prosciutto and Gorgonzola Strata, I had some spillage over the sides of my baking dish…which provided perfect nibbles for quality control.
 And this topping passed the taste test with flying colors.

 Bill’s family would always have homemade pies for special occasions…raspberry or peach in the summer, pumpkin and apple in the fall.
 And Bill’s dad would occasionally get his way and have mincemeat…which nobody fought over.
 Bill was spoiled by his mom and grandmother’s lard crusts…so tender and flaky.
 But I like taking the easy route…especially in the summer when aiming for an impeccably rolled out crust is beyond my capabilities.
 It’s often 90+ degrees with a corresponding double digit humidity.
 That’s when I go for a cobbler or crisp…easy as pie.
 No, make that easier than pie.
 It’s the perfect time of year for this amazing, no frills dessert…and, coincidentally, this week’s Sunday Supper theme is to showcase local farmers’ market finds.
 Scroll down to find all the marvelous dishes made with local produce from each of our Sunday Supper contributors.
 But I recommend a cobbler.
 This recipe is basically foolproof…and Bill was delighted to have his with a scoop of vanilla ice cream.